Verendrye brothers' journey to the Rocky Mountains: Vérendrye brothers' journey to the Rocky Mountains

 On 19 October, they reached the Horse People.
 These were in distress because all their villages had been destroyed by the Snake People (Gens du Serpent).
 Two years before the Snake People had destroyed seventeen villages, killed the men and old women and taken the young women to be sold on the seacoast.
 The Horse People said that they had never been to the sea since the route was blocked by the Snake People.
 They suggested going to the Bow People (Gens de l'Arc) who were said to be the only tribe brave enough to fight the Snakes.
 After staying with the Horse People for a number of days, they marched southwest meeting the Gens de la Belle-Riviere on 18 November.
 (Note: If this was the upper Belle Fourche River they would have been west of the Black Hills.
 La Vérendrye commented that the "nations of these regions have a great many horses, asses, and mules -- apparently in contrast to the Mandans and other peoples they had met further north.
 Note the large number of different tribes met in the period 9 October to 21 November which implies that they had left the Badlands.)

 They reached the Bow people on 21 November.
 The Bow chief said he knew of the "French on the sea coast" and said they had many slaves who were happy and did not run away.
 They had officers and priests and used horses to work the land.
 He spoke a few words of their language which Vérendrye recognized as Spanish.
 The Bow people were also familiar with the destruction of the Villasur expedition twenty years before.
 (Note: Villasur and his men had been killed by Pawnee.)
-(Note: Some identify the Bow [eople as Cheyenne who were certainly warlike.
+(Note: Some identify the Bow people as Cheyenne who were certainly warlike.
 Others say Pawnee.
 The Bow chief had a large lodge which implies a non-nomadic people.
 Given that the Frenchmen drifted south southwest for six weeks between 9 October and 21 November, it is possible that they had reached the North Platte River north of the Laramie mountains.
 The Pawnee had large farming villages along the Loup River in Central Nebraska east of Wyoming and south of the Black Hills and expeditions for hunting and war westward into Wyoming were not unlikely.
 The Snakes were "almost certainly" either the Shoshoni or, less probably, their close relatives the Comanche.
 Both tribes, by virtue of acquiring horses earlier than many other Indians, had emerged recently from the Rocky Mountains to become powers on the Great Plains.)